lshatok/ansible-playbooks/newcontext-nginx/README.md

 for Windows x64 was used: (http://download.virtualbox.org/)

-In addition, it is assumed that the user has a variant of git installed on their system in order to
+In addition, it is assumed that the user has a variant of git installed on their system in order to retrieve the author's solution from Github.

-retrieve the author's solution from Github.
+Note, this solution was tested on Ubuntu 13 and Ubuntu 14 LTS servers and will run with a root or sudo user id

 This playbook install the nginx package on a given host serving files from /usr/share/nginx/html directory.